Overview of Faculty Programs

 The Faculty of Education offers three different kinds of programs.

-Undergraduate Programs: The Faculty offers programs leading to the Bachelor of Education (B.Ed.) degree for those wishing to become teachers, and a Bachelor of Science (B.Sc.) – Kinesiology degree.
+Undergraduate Programs: The Faculty offers programs leading to the Bachelor of Education (B.Ed.) degree that can lead to teacher certification, and a Bachelor of Science (B.Sc.) – Kinesiology degree.

 Programs of Professional Development: For qualified teachers wishing to enhance their knowledge and skills, the Faculty offers programs of professional development leading to specialized certificates and diplomas.
 Most courses that are required to complete these programs are offered in the evenings and in the summer.

-Undergraduate programs of initial teacher education are described in this publication; programs of professional development are described in the most current School of Continuing Studies eCalendar publication, and graduate programs are described in the most current Graduate and Postdoctoral Studies eCalendar publication, both available at www.mcgill.ca/study.
+Undergraduate programs of initial teacher education are described below in Undergraduate Education Programs; programs of professional development are described in the School of Continuing Studies section; and graduate programs are described in the Graduate and Postdoctoral Studies section.